Women's empowerment: Internet use

 The Internet is often a source of empowerment for women through its creation, dispersion, and utilization of hashtags on social media.
 Growing Internet access in the late 20th century provided women with various tools to empower themselves.
 Women began to use social networking sites such as Facebook and Twitter for online activism.
 Through online activism, they are able to empower themselves by organizing campaigns and voicing their opinions for equality rights.

 Blogging emerged as one tool for educational female empowerment.
 According to a study done by the University of California, Los Angeles, medical patients who read and write about their disease are often in a much happier mood and more knowledgeable than those who do not.
 By reading others' experiences, patients can better educate themselves and apply strategies that their fellow bloggers suggest.

-With the easy accessibility and affordability of e-learning (electronic learning), women can study from the comfort of their homes.
-They learn skills that help them advance in their careers.
+With the development of e-learning technology, education became more accessible and affordable to women, enabling them to learn new skills to advance in their careers.

 Examples of online activism having an impact include a 2013 online campaign which led to Facebook taking down various pages that spread hatred about women.
 The campaign was started by 100 female advocates.
 In 2017, when the #AintNoCinderella hashtag emerged, it went viral after Varnika Kundu (a 29-year-old woman in India) was driving home past midnight on August 4 when she was followed and harassed by two men in a SUV.
 Kundu was blamed for being out late at night, especially by the BJP government Vice-president Ranveer Bhatti.
 This led to women across India and other parts of the world to share pictures of themselves out late at night with the hashtag "#AintNoCinderella" to show that women do not have a particular curfew they must follow.